Azerbaijani art

 Azerbaijani art (Azərbaycan təsviri sənəti) is the art created by Azerbaijanis.
 They have created rich and distinctive art, a major part of which is applied art items.
-This form of art rooted in antiquity, is represented by a wide range of handicrafts, such as chasing (metalworking), jewellery-making, engraving, carving wood, stone and bone, carpet-making, lacing, pattern weaving and printing, and knitting and embroidery.
-Each of these decorative arts is evidence of the culture and the abilities of the Azerbaijan nation, and are very popular there.
-Many interesting facts pertaining to the development of arts and crafts in Azerbaijan were reported by merchants, travellers and diplomats who visited these places at different times.
+This form of art, rooted in antiquity, is represented by a wide range of handicrafts, such as chasing (metalworking), jewelry-making, engraving, carving wood, stone, and bone, carpet-making, lacing, pattern weaving and printing, and knitting and embroidery.
+Each of these decorative arts is evidence of the culture and the abilities of the Azerbaijan nation and is very popular there.
+Many interesting facts pertaining to the development of arts and crafts in Azerbaijan were reported by merchants, travelers, and diplomats who visited these places at different times.

 Prehistoric art

-Images reflecting magic, totemic notions of ancient people, their religious customs and hunting scenes carved on rocks in Gobustan is evidence of primitive art created in the Paleolithic epoch.
+Images reflecting magic, totemic notions of ancient people, their religious customs, and hunting scenes carved on rocks in Gobustan are evidence of primitive art created in the Paleolithic epoch.
 Carvings of men and women, fishing scenes, images of people dancing on the rocks, galloping horses, hunters, a lonely figure of a reaper with a sickle, round dances like the yalli (folk dance), boats with rowers, solar signs and various wild animals have been portrayed and found there.

 Gamigaya Petroglyphs in the Ordubad District region date back from the fourth to the first centuries BC.
-About 1,500 dislodged and carved rock paintings with images of deer, goats, bulls, dogs, snakes, birds, fantastic beings, people, carriages and various symbols have been discovered carved on basalt rocks.
+About 1,500 dislodged and carved rock paintings with images of deer, goats, bulls, dogs, snakes, birds, fantastic beings, people, carriages, and various symbols have been discovered carved on basalt rocks.

 Middle Ages

 The development of old and the appearance of new cities favoured the development of caravan trade and the expansion of handicraft production.
-Many cities are famed for rug weaving, and the production of artistic ceramic jars, gold and silver items.
+Many cities are famed for rug weaving and the production of artistic ceramic jars, gold and silver items.

 A stone cap from the 5th–6th centuries discovered in the Sudagilan settlement of Mingachevir District is one of the most famous findings of that time.
 A cup discovered in the village of Bartim village, dating from the second to fourth centuries is kept in the Moscow Museum of History.